Pinchas (Phinehas / Dark Skinned)

-Others had witnessed the open sin in the community, but they apparently did nothing (even Moses, Aaron, and his sons).
+Others had witnessed Zimri’s open sin, but they apparently did nothing (even Moses, Aaron and his sons).

-Sometimes God is calling us to help correct a problem by speaking life into the situation — speaking truth, writing truth, living lives filled with truth is a powerful weapon against sin, especially lies.
+Sometimes God is calling us to help correct a problem by speaking life into the situation—speaking or writing the truth.
+Living lives filled with truth is a powerful weapon against sin, especially lies.